maximenoel8/caasp_robotframework/README.md

     - by default use skuba from pattern
     - DEV : will build skuba from github with devel option ( you can also specify a pull request number with PULL_REQUEST )
 - PREFIX : give a suffix to your cluster nodes names, could be your name
-- NUMBER : number of master and worker for the test separated by `:`
+- NUMBER : number of master and worker for the test separated by `<master-number>:<worker-number>`
-- PLATFORM : (vmware|openstack) specify a platform where to run the test
+- PLATFORM : ( vmware | openstack | aws ) specify a platform where to run the test
 - KEEP: keep cluster after test
 - NUMBER_OF_CLUSTER : by default one, deploy number of cluster in the same robot framework session ( will use NUMBER for both of it)
 - CHART_PULL_REQUEST : clone https://github.com/SUSE/kubernetes-charts-suse-com in LOGDIR and checkout to the pull request